richmahn/en_tn/isa/21/intro.md

 # Isaiah 21 General Notes #

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 21:1-10, 13-17, which are quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 21:1-10, 13-17.

 #### Special concepts in this chapter ####